VanessaCalimag/cp3402-adjunct-site/README.md

 - Website Migration: `WPVivid Plugin`

 ### General Workflow
-1. Local Development Environment Setup
+1. Local Development Environment Setup (Windows Only)
 - Varying Vagrant Vagrants is primarily chosen due to its preconfigured services such as Nginx, PHP, and MariaDB (or MySQL) that are commonly used in WordPress hosting environments.
 These services are set up to work optimally with WordPress.
    - Prerequisite Installations: Vagrant, Git, Virtual Box
    - Grab a copy of VVV using git